iwanariy/python-habitica/README.md

 python-habitica
 ---------------
-This is just a example for habatica API in python.
+This is just a example for using habatica API in python.